Santhana Bharathi

 Santhana Bharathi is an Indian film director and actor who has primarily worked in Tamil cinema.
-He directed Guna (1991), which won third prize for the Tamil Nadu State Film Award for Best Film.
+He directed Gunaa (1991), which won third prize for the Tamil Nadu State Film Award for Best Film.
 He also directed Mahanadhi (1994), which won the National Film Award for Best Feature Film in Tamil and the Tamil Nadu State Film Award Special Prize.

-Family
+Personal life

 Bharathi's father M. R. Santhanam was an actor and producer, one of the earliest members of the Nadigar Sangam.
-His brother R. S. Shivaji is also an actor.
+His brother R. S. Shivaji was also an actor.
 Bharathi's son Sanjay Bharathi is also a director.